danimalabares/stack/README.md

 #What is this

 This is a copy of the [Stacks Project repository](https://github.com/stacks/stacks-project).
 There are some files with math notes.
-Also ``crazybranch`` and ``danibranch`` contain all the files from the original Stacks repo.

 #How to use

 Make a clone of repo in your computer so that you have all the files.
 Then you can edit and compile.
+The ``documentation`` directory contains the original documentation files.

 #How to compile